 New Zealand copied it.
-Indeed in 2021, New Zealand is still emulating the 1980’s Los Angeles model where no matter how many roads and motorways are built congestion soon follows.
+Indeed today, New Zealand is still emulating the 1980’s Los Angeles model where no matter how many roads and motorways are built congestion soon follows.
 In NZ vehicles and petroleum are the top two imports.
 We have to sell milk to pay for it.

 The problem of congestion will not be solved by shifting to electric vehicles.
 And thinking electric vehicles are the silver bullet to solve environmental degradation is delusional.
 Electric vehicles require a massive mining and manufacturing system to extract raw materials from the earth, refine them into useable products, and at end of life require expensive and complicated processes to avoid dumping in landfills.